rknj/dependencies-updates-action/README.md

 any existing `package.json` in the project to be compatible with monorepo projects.

-## New dependencies

-Adding new dependencies in a project should never be a small change, and often it should trigger discussions between maintainers.
-This action can help you making sure that you are not missing the addition of new package in your NPM `dependencies` and `devDependencies`.

-To highlight new packages, this action compares the list of dependencies registered in the current branch with the ones registered in the base branch.
+To highlight new/updated.removed packages, this action compares the list of dependencies registered in the current branch with the ones registered in the base branch.
 This check only occurs for each `package.json` file added or updated with the current pull request.

-## Updated dependencies
+## Dependencies updates

-Updating dependencies should also trigger discussions as adding new ones does.
-Especially when the upgrade relates to a Minor or a Major version.
-This action will give you an overview of the updated dependencies in your NPM `dependencies` and `devDependencies`.
+Adding new, upgrading or removing dependencies in a project should never be a small change, and often it should trigger discussions between maintainers.
+This action can help you making sure that you are not missing addition of new package, upgrades or removal in your NPM `dependencies` and `devDependencies`.

-To highlight updated packages, this action compares the list of dependencies registered in the current branch with the ones registered in the base branch.
-This check only occurs for each `package.json` file added or updated with the current pull request.

 ## Usage